In-Context Compositional Q-Learning for Offline Reinforcement Learning: Proofs

 \section{Proofs}

-In this section, we first derive pointwise and expected bounds on the Q-function approximation error, highlighting how both approximation and weight estimation errors contribute to the total error.
-Building on these results, we further characterize how the approximation error propagates to policy suboptimality through the performance difference lemma.
+In this section, we first derive pointwise and expected bounds on the Q-function approximation error, highlighting how both approximation error and weight-estimation error contribute to the total error.
+Building on these results, we then characterize how approximation error propagates to policy suboptimality through the performance difference lemma.
 These analyses provide theoretical justification for the importance of accurate local value estimation in achieving strong policy performance, particularly in offline RL settings.

-\begin{theorem}[Weight Error under Coverage] Suppose Assumption~\ref{assump:set_coverage} holds, and that the feature vectors are bounded as $\|\phi(s,a)\|\le B_\phi$ and rewards as $|r|\le B_r$.
-Let $w_{s}^*$ be the optimal local weight vector defined in \cref{defn:q_func}, and let $w_{s}(\Omega^{d_{\min}}_{s})$ be the weight estimated from the retrieved set.
-Then with probability at least $1-\delta$, the following holds:
+\begin{theorem}[Weight Error under Coverage] Suppose Assumption~\ref{assump:set_coverage} holds, and that the feature vectors are bounded as $\|\phi(s,a)\|\le B_\phi$ and the rewards are bounded as $|r|\le B_r$.
+Let $w_{s}^*$ be the optimal local weight vector defined in \Cref{defn:q_func}, and let $w_{s}(\Omega^{d_k}_{s})$ be the weight estimated from the retrieved set.
+Then, with probability at least $1-\delta$, the following holds:

-where $C>0$ is a constant depending on $B_\phi, B_r$ and the conditioning of the local Gram matrix, and $\varepsilon_{\rm approx}^{s}$ is the local approximation error defined in \cref{defn:q_func}. \end{theorem} \begin{proof} Fix a query state $s$ and its ideal local transition set $\Omega^*_{s}$.
-By \cref{defn:q_func}, there exists a weight vector $w_s^*$ such that
+where $C>0$ is a constant depending on $B_\phi$, $B_r$, and the conditioning of the local Gram matrix, and $\varepsilon_{\rm approx}^{s}$ is the local approximation error defined in \Cref{defn:q_func}. \end{theorem} \begin{proof} Fix a query state $s$ and its ideal local transition set $\Omega^*_{s}$.
+By \Cref{defn:q_func}, there exists a weight vector $w_s^*$ such that